zaiisao/Documentation/en/Voice/billing_rtc.md

 Agora calculates the billing of all projects under your Agora account monthly.

-Billing for RTC begins once you implement an RTC function, such as audio call, group video call, or video broadcast, using the Agora RTC SDK.
+Billing for RTC begins once you implement an RTC function, such as audio call, group video call, or live interactive video streaming, using the Agora RTC SDK.
 On the first day of each month, Agora sends you the bill via email, and five days later deducts the payment from your account.
 For details, see [Billing, fee deduction, and account suspension](https://docs.agora.io/en/faq/billing_account).

 <div class="alert note">
 	<ul>